CanonicalLtd/maas-docs/en/installconfig-snap-install.md

 ## Snappy

 For detailed information on `snappy` (snaps) please see the [Snappy documentation][snappy-docs].
-A less technical summary can be had via an [Ubuntu Insights][insights.ubuntu.com-snappy] column.
+A less technical summary can be had via this [Ubuntu Insights][insights.ubuntu.com-snappy] column.

 ## Installation

-Presently, only the stable and development MAAS versions are available via snaps.
-This corresponds, respectively, to the 'stable' and 'edge' Snappy *channels*:
+Currently, only the stable and development MAAS versions are available via snaps.
+This corresponds, respectively, to the 'stable' and 'edge' snap *channels*:

 ```bash